-Treatment for Eating Disorders in North Kingstown
+Eating Disorder Treatment in North Kingstown

 Emotional Eating and Binge Eating Disorder

-Emotional eating refers to eating in response to stress, emotions, or difficult situations rather than physical hunger.
+Emotional eating refers to eating in response to stress, anxiety, emotions, or difficult situations rather than physical hunger.
 It may involve occasional overeating or reaching for comfort foods when upset, without necessarily meeting clinical criteria for a disorder.
 Binge eating disorder, on the other hand, is a recognized mental health condition characterized by recurrent episodes of eating large amounts of food in a short period, accompanied by a sense of loss of control and often distress, shame, or guilt.

 Binge Eating Disorder